Onward and Upward: How Recent Trends Will Power Breakthroughs in 2021 and Beyond

 Clean energy infrastructure investment is therefore central to Biden’s plan to boost the economy through smart energy storage, renewables and electric vehicles (EVs), neglected by Washington in recent years.

-A Biden administration could also use its influence to further another of 2020’s breakthrough ideas: time-matched renewable energy credits, discussed below.
+A Biden administration could also use its influence to further another of 2020’s breakthrough ideas: time-matched renewable energy credits (discussed below).

-Regarding federal regulation of wholesale energy markets, the rationale behind FERC Order 2222, arguably last year’s biggest policy development, was refreshingly economic and apolitical: excluding distributed energy resources (DERs) from wholesale markets falsely limits competition and raises prices.
+Regarding federal regulation of wholesale energy markets, the rationale behind FERC Order 2222, arguably last year’s biggest policy development, was refreshingly economic and apolitical: excluding distributed energy resources (DERs) from wholesale markets artificially limits competition and raises prices.
 Going forward, Order 2222 will enable DERs to bring new renewable capacity online quickly when and where they out-compete traditional fossil generation.

 Expect favorable Order 2222 implementation under new FERC leadership and perhaps renewed interest in issues, like carbon pricing, that have encountered headwinds previously.

-At the very least, the extension of the federal solar ITC and new R&D funding for energy storage, recently signed into law under the omnibus spending bill, are shades of greater things to come.
+At the very least, the extension of the federal solar ITC and new research and development funding for energy storage, recently signed into law under the omnibus spending bill, are shades of greater things to come.
 Prioritization of a federal stand-alone storage ITC can drive significant progress in the renewable energy transformation.

 Building on rapid, unpredictable state progress